 Decidophobia is a fear of making decisions.
 Making any kind of decision can seem impossible for someone with decidophobia, as they do not trust their own opinions.
-A person with decidophobia may excessively rely on others to help them with decision making.
+A person with decidophobia may excessively rely on others to help them with decision-making.
 They may even turn to external sources, such as astrology, for advice.
 Decidophobia could be part of a larger mental health disorder called dependent personality disorder.
 One of the symptoms of dependent personality disorder is relying on others to make decisions.

 19. Eisoptrophobia (Fear of mirrors)

 This fear may stem from superstitions about mirrors.
-For instance, a person may be afraid of breaking a mirror as they believe it will cause them bad luck.
+For instance, a person may be afraid of breaking a mirror because they believe it will cause them bad luck.
 Others may fear that they will see something supernatural in a mirror, such as a ghost.